-The 2021 census stated the Suffolk population to be 760,688, 51% of the population is female.
+The 2021 Census stated the Suffolk population was 760,688, 51% of the population is female.
 This is a 4.5% increase to the 2011 Census (the equivalent of the towns of Stowmarket and Beccles combined).
 Since 2001, the population has grown by 92,000 (13.8%), the equivalent of Lowestoft and Bury St Edmunds combined.
-Suffolk population has aged from 2011-2021, with over-50-year-olds representing a larger proportion of our county.
+Suffolk's population has aged from 2011-2021, with over-50-year-olds representing a larger proportion of our county.
 Ultimately, this growth increases the demand for policing in Suffolk, as well as greater community engagement.

 In addition, Suffolk remains less ethnically diverse than England and Wales.
 White ethnicity accounted for 87.3% of Suffolk, compared to an average of 74.4% for England and Wales.
-However, changes in White ethnicity comparing 2011 to 2021 Census only represented a 0.4% increase, whereas Mixed/Multiple (42% increase), Asian (33% increase), Black (48% increase), Other ethnicities (177% increase).
+However, changes in White ethnicity represented a 0.4% increase comparing the 2011 Census to the 2021 one, whereas Mixed/Multiple increased by 42%, Asian increased by 33%, Black increased by 48% and other ethnicities increased by 177%.
 The rise in ethnic minority communities represents an important need for greater police engagement to promote confidence, prevent crime, conduct effective investigations, and protect vulnerable victims.

 In December 2023, the Constabulary introduced a new policing model to improve accessibility and engagement with communities across Suffolk.
-The policing model enhances the way policing responds to emergencies, deals with other incidents, investigates offences, prevent crime, and interacts with communities across Suffolk.
-The new model comprises of three parts: Community Policing Teams, Response Investigation Teams, and a County Partnership and Prevention Hub.
+The policing model enhances the way policing responds to emergencies, deals with other incidents, investigates offences, prevents crime, and interacts with communities across Suffolk.
+The new model comprises three parts: Community Policing Teams, Response Investigation Teams, and a County Partnership and Prevention Hub.
 This operating model continues to demonstrate a significant increase in engagement with Suffolk communities and improvements in the time it takes to respond to emergency calls.

 In the previous Police and Crime Plan, there was a commitment to address the concern towards Suffolk's response to emergencies.
-This included the time to answer both 999 calls and 101s.
-Suffolk Constabulary, along with additional PCC Precept funding, has invested significantly in staffing and technology to provide greater response to report a crime, disclose evidence, and service other information often requested from the public.
+This included the time to answer both 999 and 101 calls.
+Suffolk Constabulary, along with additional PCC Precept funding, has invested significantly in staffing and technology to provide alternative ways to report a crime, disclose evidence, and service other information often requested from the public.
 Suffolk Constabulary has seen a significant improvement in answering 999 calls, responding to 101s, and reducing call abandonment rates - now in line with national standards and achieving above that.
 In addition, new initiatives such as the Rapid Video Response and Digital Public Contact Engagement Desk (known as the Digi Desk), as well as the national initiative Single Online Home, have provided greater use of technology to diversify public communication channels and has seen satisfaction rates of over 90%.
 This is a commitment the Constabulary will continue to uphold.